chrisjanbothma79/esphome/.ai/instructions.md

     *   **Python:** When adding a new Python dependency, add it to the appropriate `requirements*.txt` file and `pyproject.toml`.
     *   **C++ / PlatformIO:** When adding a new C++ dependency, add it to `platformio.ini` and use `cg.add_library`.
     *   **Build Flags:** Use `cg.add_build_flag(...)` to add compiler flags.
-    6.  **Pull Request:** Submit a PR against the `dev` branch.
-The Pull Request title should have a prefix of the component being worked on (e.g., `[display] Fix bug`, `[abc123] Add new component`).
-Update documentation, examples, and add `CODEOWNERS` entries as needed.
-Pull requests should always be made with the PULL_REQUEST_TEMPLATE.md template filled out correctly.